yalan2ny/verifier/readme.md

 - `npm install`
 - `npm run dev`

-## Appendix: Adding new FunC versions
+tab## Appendix: Adding new FunC versions

 1. Add the wasm binding in package json, as such: